roger-that-dev/corda-messaging/messaging.md

 > As **A** and **S'** depend only on **S** and **E**, the kind of state machine described here is a Mealy machine (see, for example, the Wikipedia article "Mealy machine").

-**ALSO EXPLAIN WHAT A FIBER IS**
+In addition, it's worth mentioning what a Fiber (or co-routine, or continuation) is.
+In short, it's function that can be suspended and resumed at arbitrary points throughout its execution.
+As flows are co-routines, this means they can be suspended and resumed, enabling the Corda node to run multiple flows concurrently.
+For example, when one flow is waiting to receive a message, another flow can continue execution.
+You can think of this as similar to "multi-threading".
+However, thread execution is scheduled by the operating system where as Fiber scheduling happens at the application layer so it's possible to exercise a fair degree of control over the scheduling mechanism.

-That's probably enough for now.
-One things to note is that this  journey only describes the happy path scenario.
+That's probably enough jargon for now.
+One thing to note is that this journey only describes the happy path scenario.
 As such, it doesn't delve into the complexities of handling errors which occur for whatever reason.
 That can be the subject of another paper.
 Now, let us first start with sending a message from a flow.

 [^erlang]: See https://erlang.org/doc/design_principles/statem.html#event-driven-state-machines for more information.